jesuszeno2/Linear-and-Logistic-Regression-Analysis-with-Parkinson-and-Breast-Cancer-Data/README.md

 •	Make a dominance analysis about the ten measurements in the logistic regression

 This was done as an assignment using publicly available data

+For an a deeper dive into the breast cancer data set for the purposes of a confusion matrix, please refer to [this repository](https://github.com/jesuszeno2/Confusion-Matrix).